Dudemanguy/password-sanity/README.md

 The structure of the decrypted master.asc file is simply JSON.
 You can create your own master.asc with whatever method you like as long as it is in valid JSON and you encrypt it with the same gpg key.

 ## TODO
-* Make this actually installable and executable
+* Write a password generator
 * Write some manpages

 ## License